Paragraphs

 Enlisting expertise: Exploring the climate security gap in peace operations

-When: 14:30 - 15:30
+When: 6 October 2023 | 14:30 - 15:30

 Format: Roundtable discussion

-Venue: Breakout room 2 (Stresemann-Saal)
+Venue: Breakout room 2 (Adenauer-Saal)

 Understanding how climate change creates risks and opportunities related to local conflict dynamics and international assistance implementation are core competences for all actors engaged in peace operations.
 Climate security expertise has become a crucial proficiency but the demand for expert staff is not being met by deploying organisations and calls for qualified applicants do not garner sufficient response.
 Climate experts and peace and security experts still tend to work in separate domains, with a bridging required to find and keep staff with the necessary capacities.